mayar252/HUTAF-Website/README.md

   - Referee
 - **Custom CNN/RNN**: Foul detection based on player interactions and frame sequences.
 - **Object Tracking**: Using SORT/DeepSORT for consistent ID assignment across frames.
+- **OpenCV**: For image processing, video stream handling, and drawing bounding boxes.
+- **TensorFlow & PyTorch**: Used for training and refining custom models and fine-tuning pretrained YOLO models.
+- **Socket.IO / WebSockets**: Used for real-time communication between the frontend and backend to stream predictions and analysis updates.
+- **LLM Integration (Gemini)**: Large Language Models are integrated using Gemini to enable natural language interaction and advanced NLP for match understanding in the AI Chat and AI Coach sections.

 ---